Oldyeller89/DataVizPortfolio/README.md

 ##### Interview Findings
 Interviewee #1
 1. First Impressions

     a.
 Impressive statistics and story.
 This is a topic I didn’t know much about before.

 2. Core objective of the storyboard

     a.
 To inform me of a problem.
 That light pollution is an issue and there are steps I can take to prevent it, help the world and my own health.

 3. Was the messaging consistent?

     a.
 Yes, I felt it was.
 There was some history up-front and then some more modern discussion of the topic.
 However, I felt that I would have gotten the same result if the history wasn’t there.
 For those with less time, it may not be necessary.

 4. Was the Layout appropriate?

     a.
 It made sense to me and seemed to work.
 However, the graphs were too small.
 5. Did the Data Visualizations contribute to the story?

     a.
 The charts were generally too small.
 They helped the story.
 I felt you could go a bit deeper on the eBook data.
 The REM sleep chart didn’t seem to be that different to me, so maybe highlight the difference in eBook vs. paperback.

-6. Were the Data Visualization clear?
+6. Were the Data Visualizations clear?

     a.
-See comments in #5
-    b.
 The map at the end was not super clear what I was looking at.
 Make it clearer that these are national parks / places to go to see the night sky.

-    c.
+    b.
 The donut colors could be adjusted

 7. Was there any Missing information you would like to see?

     a.
 You mentioned cancer as a health impact, so I might want to see the data behind that.

 8. Any other feedback?

     a.
 Can you make any predictions?

 Interviewee #2
 1. First Impressions

     a.
 Overall I liked it, thought it told a good story

 2. Core objective of the storyboard

     a.
 I thought the goal was to raise awareness about the growth of light pollution and its effects.

 3. Was the messaging consistent?

     a.
 I think I missed the transitions a bit between history to modern day as well as the transition from wildlife impacts to human impacts.
 You could make that a bit more explicit.

 4. Was the Layout appropriate?

     a.
 I liked the dark theme and the changes in pictures.

     b.
 Perhaps don't have all of the text on the left hand side.

 5. Did the Data Visualizations contribute to the story?

     a.
 Overall I felt they were great.

     b.
 I felt the arrow chart was very clear and powerful.

-6. Were the Data Visualization clear?
+6. Were the Data Visualizations clear?

     a.
 Some of the colors were inconsistent betwen charts.

     b.
 For the time series charts, it might help to make it more apparent that they don't cover the same time periods.

     c.
 Make the text bigger in the charts.

     d.
 I found the rose chart a bit confusing/busy.

 7. Was there any Missing information you would like to see?

     a.
 No.  There was good context and action items.

 8. Any other feedback?

     a.
 Nope.

 Interviewee #3
 1. First Impressions

     a.	x

 2. Core objective of the storyboard

     a.	x

 3. Was the messaging consistent?

     a.	x

 4. Was the Layout appropriate?

     a.	x

 5. Did the Data Visualizations contribute to the story?

     a.	x

-6. Were the Data Visualization clear?
+6. Were the Data Visualizations clear?

     a.	x

     b.	x

 7. Was there any Missing information you would like to see?

     a.	x

 8. Any other feedback?

     a.	x